adithziva/instaphish/README.md

-<h3> INSTAGRAM HOSTED PHISING </h3>
+<h3> INSTAGRAM HOSTED PHISING USING GITHUB</h3>

-* Showing how to host a Phishing site in Github and Store victim entered data to you're spreadsheet and get a submitted mail ⚡👀 hosting this you can use Android or pc<br>
+***Showing how to host a Phishing site in Github and Store victim entered data to you're spreadsheet and get a submitted mail ⚡👀 hosting this you can use Android or pc<br>***
 ``Example for hosted PhisingSite:`` <a href="https://instagramloginapp.ml">INSTAGRAMLOGINAPP.ML</a>
 <hr>